mbalous/blog/portable_cpp_trace.md

 ```

 ### Errors
-A general purpose tracing facility is usable enough by itself, but the focus of this post is dealing with errors.
+A general purpose tracing-facility is usable enough in itself, but the focus of this post is adding stack-traces to errors.
 The ```ERROR``` macro traces the current stack-frame and and throws the specified error type, an ```xError``` naming convention is adopted for error-types to simplify user code.

 ```
 #include <stdexcept>